Close Menu

 Peak Tourist Season (June to August)

 During peak season, the Blue Lagoon is open from 9:00 AM to 9:00 PM, and the crowds can be significant.
 The lagoon is usually packed with tourists, and the wait times for the silica mud mask and other treatments can be long.
 However, the summer weather is mild, and the long days make it an ideal time to visit.
-(See Also: Is June a Good Time to Visit Thailand?
-Perfect Travel Season)
+(See Also: When Is the Best Time to Visit a Lavender Farm – Peak Blooming Season)

 Shoulder Season (April to May or September to October)